OceanographyforEveryone/OpenCTD/README.md

 #### 2.1 Field Trials

-**_Lake Superior, R/V Blue Heron_:**Initial field trials were completed in October of 2015 and analysis of the data from the first several casts confirms the accuracy of OpenCTD as well as depth tolerance to 140 meters.
+**_Lake Superior, R/V Blue Heron_: **Initial field trials were completed in October of 2015 and analysis of the data from the first several casts confirms the accuracy of OpenCTD at it was cast against a commercial CTD.
+Additionaly, OpenCTD was successfully deployed to a depth of 140 meters.
 All data and field notes from the first Field Trial can be found in the [Blue Heron 15-11](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/Field_Trials/Blue_Heron_2015-11) repository.

 ### 3.0 Bill of Materials